Home / Blog / Supply chain planning

 • Demand view — expected volume by item, channel, or region, feeding purchasing and stock targets.

-• Supply and capacity — supplier lead times, MOQs, and throughput limits; surfaces trade-offs when the plan is not feasible as written.
+• Supply and capacity — supplier lead times, MOQs, and throughput limits; supports supply planning and purchase planning decisions.

 • Inventory and service — how much buffer you carry for uncertainty; ties working capital to fill rate and stockout risk.